tchristopherwhite/Dihjauti/README.md

 This is the updated and redrawn version of Dehuti/Dehjuti.
 After using the font on my kindle, I slowly began adjusting its design, spacing, and kerning, making it even more like Electra, but now with hints of Baskerville, as I realized that I wanted it to be more rounded.
 The italics, as a result, and which I had always had issues with design-wise, thus became Scotch-styled.
 Dihjauti S (Scotch) reflects that influence in the capital Q.

 This is the newer version from that on Font Squirrel.
 They have yet to upload this version, which has the original Electra-styled Q, a better designed Scotch Q, and has also been expanded.
+Since this is a Unicode font, I will update it on occasion, so check back for new versions.